atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I J
 .
 153 |
 *■ j
 This speech was far from operating in the manner desired.
 It had no other. effest upon Charles than to rouse all his indignation.
 He flung her from him with the utmost; contempt, and would not hear a syllable in her defence.
-Then, turning to his father, he said— — see, Sir, how my disobedient behaviour to the best of parents is punished:
+Then, turning to his father, he said----see, Sir, how my disobedient behaviour to the best of parents is punished:
 »
 may the severity of my punishment,